Del City High School: Sports

-Del City High School students participate in baseball, cross country, softball, track, basketball, American football, swimming, volleyball, golf, soccer, tennis, marching band, colorguard and wrestling.
+Del City High School students participate in baseball, cross country, softball, track, basketball, American football, swimming, volleyball, golf, soccer, tennis, marching band, color guard and wrestling.

 Basketball

+Boys

-The boys' team won the 1980 5A State Championship 49–34 against Lawton Eisenhower.
+The boys' team won the 1980 5A state championship 49–34 against Lawton Eisenhower.
+In 2021 boys basketball won the 6A state championship and a 5A state championship in 2023.

+Girls

 In 2009, the girls' basketball team made its fourth appearance in the 6A State Tournament going on to win the 6A State Championship for their first ever State Championship.

-In 2021 boys basketball won the 6A state championship

 American football

+Del City, then coached by former Washington Redskin Leo Presley, defeated Midwest City in the first-ever rivalry match-up between the two teams.

-The Del City Eagles have won one championship beating Putman City West 27–13 in 1976.
+The football team beat Putman City West 27–13 for the 1976 4A state championship.

 On September 4, 2009, Del City Eagles beat their Sooner Road rivals, The Midwest City Bombers, for the first time since 2002 with a final score of 27–15.

-Del City, then coached by former Washington Redskin Leo Presley, defeated Midwest City in the first-ever rivalry match-up between the two teams.
+Del City was 5A State Runner-up, losing to fellow Mid-Del school Carl Albert 35-14.
+This was the first time Del City had been back to the State Championship since they won back in 1976.

+Track

+Boys

+Del City won the State Championship for boys track in 2019.

+Girls

+Del City girls track completed a 4-peat by winning the State Championship in 2016, 2017, 2018, and 2019.

+Wrestling Dual

+Del City were State Wrestling Dual Champions in 1989 and 1992.

 Extra-curricular activities

 Student Council

 Del City Student Council is responsible for a number of activities with the school and community.
 It is an active member of the Oklahoma Association of Student Councils and National Association of Student Councils and attends the former's state convention and two District 9 workshops yearly and the annual Trey Leadership Conference.
-The council hosts WILD Week (Willing Individuals Leading with Determination) It was named the Oklahoma Association of Student Council State Secretary for 2014 and hosted the Oklahoma Association of Student Councils 74th State Conference on November 8–10, 2014.
+The council hosts WILD Week (Willing Individuals Leading with Determination) It was named the Oklahoma Association of Student Council State Secretary for 2014 and President for 2018.
+They have hosted the Oklahoma Association of Student Councils 74th State Conference in November 2014 and the 81st State Conference in 2021.